 • Get advising early.
 Work with your academic advisor to map out which prerequisites you need, when to take them, and how to stay on track for graduation.

-• Stay focused on GPA and prerequisites.
+• Stay focused on your GPA and prerequisites.
 Strong grades in foundational courses and keeping a solid overall GPA are critical.

 • Understand the timeline trade-offs.
 Changing majors may extend your time to graduation beyond the standard four years.